phys-sim-book/mdbook-src/src/lec32.4-position_based_fluids.md

-# Position-Based Fluids: Density and Surface Constraints
+## Position-Based Fluids: Density and Surface Constraints

 The Position-Based Dynamics framework can be elegantly extended from solids to simulate incompressible fluids.
-The resulting method, known as Position-Based Fluids (PBF) [MM13], replaces the complex pressure solves of traditional Smoothed Particle Hydrodynamics (SPH) with a set of geometric constraints.
-This approach inherits the unconditional stability of PBD, allowing for large time steps suitable for real-time applications, while effectively enforcing the constant-density condition that characterizes incompressible flow.
+The resulting method, known as Position-Based Fluids (PBF) {{#cite macklin2013position}}, replaces the complex pressure solves of traditional Smoothed Particle Hydrodynamics (SPH) {{#cite koschier2020smoothed}} with a set of geometric constraints.
+This approach inherits the stability and efficiency of PBD, allowing for large time steps suitable for real-time applications, while effectively enforcing the constant-density condition that characterizes incompressible flow.

 ### The Per-Particle Density Constraint